 I think I was a bit intimidated by the size and I always postponed the trip till I had more time, till I could spend few weeks.
 The first question I asked myself was where to stay in Crete.
 And what hotel to choose

-I usually like to have a place to stay in a town or city and explore the area from there however this island is so big that this would have not been an option.
-I eventually decided to spend my time in a gypsy style and keep moving with only few long stops.
+I usually like to have a place to stay in a town or city and explore the area from there, however, this island is so big that this would not have been an option.
+I eventually decided to spend my time in a gipsy style and keep moving with only a few long stops.
 I booked my rooms in Crete, and the amazing journey started

 I have enjoyed Crete so much that since my first long trip I keep going back for shorter stays, however more stable ones 🙂 and now in 2019 I am planning my next trip

 Majestic beaches, unique mountains and gorges for some interesting trekking, isolated villages connected only by ferry, amazing Cretan cuisine, awesome resorts and so much more.

 The fact that many politicians, including Prime Ministers, are originally from this island has helped in building a unique public infrastructure of impeccable roads and efficient bus transportation without equals in Greece.